Good Hotel Guide Review

 5 The Square

-lounge, bar, restaurant, in-room TV (terrestrial), civil wedding licence, function facilities, terrace, cookery classes, parking, public rooms wheelchair accessible.
+bar, restaurant, outside dining pod, in-room TV, civil wedding licence, function facilities, terrace, EV charging, public rooms wheelchair accessible.

 in public areas.